igfarm/roFrame/README.md

     python discovery.py

 Add a few images to the `pictures` folder.
 In my case the panel I am using has a resolution of 1024x600, so pictures should be that size.
+If you don't do this step, you will be rewarded with some modern art on your frame.

 Test that things are working as expect by staring the frame application